 One of the town’s claims to fame (besides the red brick lighthouse) are the roughly 100 feral Banker horses spotted roaming the beaches, roads and backyards in the area.
 Highly guarded and protected by several local organizations including the Corolla Wild Horse Fund, visitors are often informed by area natives and local law enforcement that being within 50 feet of the horses is illegal.
 Although a bustling vacation town, Corolla also serves as a permanent sanctuary for the horses that are considered as a “cultural treasure" by the State of North Carolina.

 Many Outer Banks visitors consider seeing the wild horses found in Corolla an item on their “bucket list" of things to do while on vacation.
 There is no shortage of local businesses that specialize in giving “wild horse tours" on a regular basis during the summer months.
 In fact, we offer all of our guests a savings on wild horse tours through our Club Seaside program.

 Major Attractions in Corolla, North Carolina

-The former residence of Edward Collings Kinight Jr. and his wife Marine Louise LeBel in the 1920s, the Whalehead Club is one of the largest homes on the Outer Banks.
+The former residence of Edward Collings Kinight Jr. and his wife Marie Louise LeBel in the 1920s, the Whalehead Club is one of the largest homes on the Outer Banks.
 Boasting over 21,000 square feet of living space for the former residents, the structure cost a staggering $385,000 (a huge sum of money at the time) and took a total of three years to build.
 Visitors can now tour the residence and take a walk back in time to see how the ultra-rich lived over 100 years ago.

 Corolla, NC Beaches